hamzanadeveloper/recordingapp/d2/iteration-02.plan.md

 -   In the first two meetings we have:

     -   Clarified the app’s functionalities from both a technical and non-technical perspective

-    -   Decided the teach stack components (see: Q4 How will you build it?)
+    -   Decided that the tech stack components will consiste of React Native (to develope the mobile app), Feather JS (for hosting API), and Expo (a third-party app that allows us to test and run our app).

     -   Decided on development priorities: